 In Illinois, claimants usually have to file a wrongful death claim and a survival action.

 Wrongful death actions are intended to compensate the family members for their own losses suffered as a result of the death.
 The family members must be closely related to the deceased.
 There are specific definitions of eligible family members under both Missouri and Illinois laws.

 We assist families in attaining compensation for funeral costs, medical bills, lost wages and non-economic damages such as loss of consortium.
 We can help you determine if you are entitled to compensation.

 What Types of Damages Can Be Recovered for Wrongful Death?

 Wrongful death damages paid to the surviving family members can include:

-Wrongful death damages can be extremely difficult to calculate, so it is essential that you have an experienced Illinois, Missouri or Kentucky lawyer helping you with your case and assisting you in proving the damages you suffered.
+Wrongful death damages can be extremely difficult to calculate, so it is essential that you have an experienced wrongful death lawyer helping you with your case and assisting you in proving the damages you suffered.

 Experienced Legal Representation

 If you have lost a loved one recently and think it could have been preventable, contact us for a free, confidential consultation.